Quick View

-QBasic Tutorials: QBasic for Beginners - Chapter 4
+QBasic for Beginners

 To make interesting and efficient programs, you can make QBasic to execute a part of a program more than once.
 This is called looping, when QBasic goes through a part of a program over and over again.
 This can be done with the GOTO command, but in QBasic there are some good ways to loop the program.
 One of them is FOR...NEXT command.